Mainframe-Renewal-Project/sear-docs/authorizations.md

 If you want more information on the required authorizations you can find links to the IBM documentation on authorizations for each callable service SEAR uses below:

-* More details about the authorizations required for **IRRSMO00** can be found [in the IBM documentation](https://www.ibm.com/docs/en/zos/latest?topic=operations-racf-authorization).
+* More details about the authorizations required for **IRRSMO00** can be found [in the RACF callable services documentation](https://www.ibm.com/docs/en/zos/latest?topic=operations-racf-authorization).
-* More details about the authorizations required for **IRRSEQ00** can be found [in the IBM documentation](https://www.ibm.com/docs/en/zos/latest?topic=api-racf-authorization).
+* More details about the authorizations required for **IRRSEQ00** can be found [in the RACF callable services documentation](https://www.ibm.com/docs/en/zos/latest?topic=api-racf-authorization).
-* More details about the authorizations required for **IRRSDL64** can be found [in the IBM documentation](https://www.ibm.com/docs/en/zos/latest?topic=library-racf-authorization).
+* More details about the authorizations required for **IRRSDL64** can be found [in the RACF callable services documentation](https://www.ibm.com/docs/en/zos/latest?topic=library-racf-authorization).